Bowlly

 Does grain-free mean low carb?

-No. Grain-free foods often use potatoes, peas, or tapioca as binders, which can still be high in carbohydrates.
+No. Grain-free foods often use potatoes, peas, lentils, chickpeas, or tapioca as binders, which can still be high in carbohydrates on a dry matter basis.

 What ingredients should I avoid in grain-free food?